NurAinaNadirah-source/NurAinaNadirah-Internship-Portfolio/07-AR-Face-Filter/README.md

-# Bouncing Ball Game
+# AR Face Filter

 ## Description
-This project is an assignment that utilizes Unity Hub Application to explore the functions from the provided prefab to create a Face Filter App.
+This project is an assignment that utilizes Unity Hub Application to explore the functions from the provided prefab to create a Face Filter App that applies face filters and visual effects using Android's web camera.

 ## Technologies Used
-- Python
+- Unity
-- Deep Learning
+- Unity GameObjects
-- CNN
+- Unity Prefabs
-- CNN Structured Denoising Method
+- Android Platform
-- U-Net Segmentation
+- Camera Access

 ## System Screenshots